Ebendorferstraße 6/4, 1010 Vienna, phone +43 (0)1 402 53 41

 • Diagnosed male sterility

-• All other ways to induce pregnancy have been unsuccessful.
+• All other means of inducing pregnancy have been unsuccessful.

-The appropriate diagnosis must be determined by a specialist before the fertility treatment begins.
+The appropriate diagnosis must be determined by a specialist before the start of a fertility treatment.

-If a sterilization has been carried out by one of the partners at its own request, there is no right to co-financing by the IVF Fund.
+If a sterilization has been carried out by one of the partners at their own request, there is no right to financial support by the IVF Fund.
 The claim can be asserted, however, if the sterilization has been carried out for medical reasons.

 At the beginning of the fertility treatment, the woman who intends to deliver the child may not have reached the age of 40.
-The man or the partner may not have exceeded the age of 50 yet.
-If the age limit is exceeded during the treatment, the IVF funds will cover the costs of the ongoing treatment.
-Support for further treatment by the IVF Fund is then no longer possible.
+The man or the partner must be under 50 years of age.
+If the age limit is exceeded during the treatment, the IVF funds will support the costs of the ongoing treatment.
+Support for further treatments by the IVF Fund is then no longer possible.

 This can be issued by: